hpc-uk/hpcuk-website/docs/index.md

   <div class="col-sm-8">
     <p>
       <a href="https://warwick.ac.uk/research/rtp/sc/sulis/docs/">Sulis HPC Services documentation</a>
       Documentation on how to use the different services provided by Sulis.
-Includes links to the user guides contains information which should help users familiar with other HPC platforms to get started with Sulis and topics specific to the specialisation of the Sulis platform
+Includes links to the user guides and contains information which should help users familiar with other HPC platforms to get started with Sulis and topics specific to the specialisation of the Sulis platform.
     </p>
   </div>
 </div>